dubtcs/Next/README.md

 ### Current Features
    - [Custom ECS](https://github.com/dubtcs/nECS)
+   - Drag and Drop 3D GLTF Model loading
+   - MSAA
+   - Normal and Parallax mapping
+   - Shadow support

 ## How To Use

-NxtEngine comes with a built in editor, but if you want to use the raw render api or your own app, you can.
+NxtEngine comes with a built in viewer, but if you want to use the raw render api or your own app, you can.

+### Viewer Controls

+**MSAA Sampling**
+    Use the right/left arrow keys to increase/drecrease MSAA sampling.

+**Normals**
+    Press N to toggle normal mapping.

+### App Interface

 An interface is provided to hook into the main loop of the engine.

 Add ```NextEngine/src``` as an include directory.